• Skip to main content

 • ½ cup Unsalted Butter, softened

-• 3 Overripe Bananas, same as 1 cup mashed
+• 3 Overripe Bananas, about 1 cup mashed

 • 2 Eggs, room temperature, beaten